 Regardless, the Walker decided to focus on five performance pieces rather than any of the approximately 12,000 objects in their collection.
-502 Interestingly, the Walker staff reportedly take "a liberal approach to obtaining rights."
+Interestingly, the Walker staff reportedly take "a liberal approach to obtaining rights."
 The organization does not, "as a matter of practice, obtain permission to use images of works in their own collection on their website and continued this practice" with On Performativity.
-503 While this unorthodox approach to image usage places the Walker in a vulnerable position, it explains why the institution may have felt less concerned about the practicability of maintaining the LCC catalogues into the foreseeable future.
+While this unorthodox approach to image usage places the Walker in a vulnerable position, it explains why the institution may have felt less concerned about the practicability of maintaining the LCC catalogues into the foreseeable future.
+Ostensibly, they did not have to worry about sustaining copyright fees.
+However, the metadata accompanying such objects may consequently provide an incomplete portrait of the work at hand.

-501 Rebecca Schneider, "Performance Remains," Performance Research 6, no. 2 (2001):100-108, DOI: 10.1080/13528165.2001.10871792 101.
+&lt;sup>501 Rebecca Schneider, "Performance Remains," Performance Research 6, no. 2 (2001):100-108, DOI: 10.1080/13528165.2001.10871792 101.

-502 Kellaway, "Walker + Getty, part II," 2009.
+&lt;sup>502 Kellaway, "Walker + Getty, part II," 2009.